 If you are unsuccessful, we will notify you in writing and give you an opportunity to discuss the outcome with us.
-You can submit a new application for the same (or similar) project under the current grant opportunity or any future funding rounds.
+You can submit a new application for the same (or similar) project in any future funding rounds.
 You should include new or more information to address the weaknesses that prevented your previous application from being successful.
-If a new application is substantially the same as a previous ineligible or unsuccessful application, we may refuse to consider it for merit assessment.
+If a new application is substantially the same as a previous unsuccessful application, we may refuse to consider it for assessment.